By-Laws of the International Institute for FRP in Construction

 Article 5 Voting

-- Any motions calling for votes shall be passed if supported by more than half of those present at the meeting if the quorum requirement is met by the meeting.
+- Any motions calling for votes shall be passed if supported by more than half of those present at the meeting provided the quorum requirement for the meeting is met.

 - No proxies shall be allowed.